Montreal hit with rotating Canada Post strike; 6,000 workers walk off job

 The Canadian Union of Postal Workers said the walkout began at 10:30 p.m. local time.

-Quebec’s largest city joined nine other locations on strike across the country Monday.
+Quebec’s largest city joined other locations on strike across the country Monday.

-CUPW says walkouts continue in nearby Iles-de-la-Madeleine, as well as Lloydminster, Sask.

 In a statement, Canada Post warns that the Montreal walkout will have a significant impact on operations, since it is an important processing hub.